el-hult/el-hult.github.io/_posts/2024-03-18-hosting_on_my_nas.md

 ---
 title: "Hosting things on my Synology NAS"
-tags: [diy, ddns, synology, nas, certificates, duckdns, letsencrypt]
+tags: [diy, ddns, Synology, NAS, certificates, DuckDNS, lets-encrypt]
 ---

 I use the domain `elhult.duckdns.org` to host things for private use.
 It points to my NAS, a DS214+ running DSM 7.1 from Synology.
 It is useful for backing up photos, running a Dropbox-like service and more.